antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 When the framework and constellation of data wrangling functionalities matures all four data structures will have correct and consistent treatment.

-### Target audience
+### Target users

-The target audience are data scientists (full time, part time, and complete newbies) that want to:
+The target users are data scientists (full time, part time, and complete newbies) that want to:

 - Do data wrangling of typical data science datasets with Raku